-The Kering Group works with 42,811 employees (as of 31 December 2021) and has subsidiaries in over 50 countries.
-As a global luxury group, Kering manages the development of a series of renowned Houses in fashion, leather goods, jewelry and watches and of Kering Eyewear.
+The Kering Group works with more than 47,000 employees (as of 31 December 2022) and has subsidiaries in over 50 countries.
+As a global luxury group, Kering manages the development of a series of renowned Houses in fashion, leather goods and jewelry and of Kering Eyewear.
 Our Houses develop innovative, creative and exceptional products, animate networks of directly operated stores, and provide unique client experiences.
 Distribution channels include retail and wholesale, and are both physical and digital.
-As of 31 December 2021, Kering operated 1,565 stores directly, 750 of which were in emerging countries.
+As of 31 December 2022, Kering operated 1,659 stores directly, 799 of which were in emerging countries.